-Many different characters can occur in between your letters and digits: commas, full stops, spaces etc. Most of these characters can be used for queries like letters or numbers:
+Many different characters can occur in between your letters and digits: comas, full stops, spaces etc. Most of these can just be used as they are, i.e:

 - space

-- comma
+- coma

 - dash (-)

 - semicolon (;)

 - curly brackets ({})

 - colon (:)

 - ampersand (&)

 - percent (%)

 - exclamation mark (!)

-NB: most of these characters do have a special function as well when they appear in a specific position.
-As you will see below, { } is one of the possible ways to search for repeating characters.
-Thus, the character <{> can be recognized as a character in its own right or as a syntactic function depending on its position.
+NB: most of these characters do have a special function as well if they appear in a specific position.
+As you will see below, { } is one of the possible way to search for repeating characters.
+Thus, the character { can be recognized as a character in its own right or as a syntactic function depending on its position.
 The same goes for most of these characters.

 Other separators are reserved by the RegEx syntax.
-To use them by their ordinary value, you have to place a backslash in front of them.
-Thus, you type in /mn/ to look for mn.
+To use them by their ordinary value, you have to escape them, i.e. you have to place a backslash in front of them.
+Thus, you type in $<m\n>$ to look for m^n .
 These characters are: